paulHasselkuss/W210/README.md

 # To use build-in support for Netlify's redirects
 disableAliases: true

-# Recommended, ToC and Markup config
+# Required, ToC and Markup config
 markup:
   _merge: shallow